imec-idlab/libschc/docs/README.md

 uint8_t schc_compressor_init(uint8_t src[16]);
 ```

-In order to compress a CoAP/UDP/IP packet, the following function can be called.
-This requires a buffer (`uint8_t *buf`) to which the compressed packet may be returned.
+In order to compress a CoAP/UDP/IP packet, `schc_compress()` should be called.
+This requires a buffer (`uint8_t *buf`) to which the compressed packet can be returned.
 The direction can either be `UP` (from LPWA network to IPv6 network) or `DOWN` (from IPv6 network to LPWA network).
 Also the device type (`NETWORK_GATEWAY` or `DEVICE`) should be set, in order to determine whether the packet is being forwarded from the network gateway, or compressed at an end-point.
+The new length of the packet is returned.
 ```C
 int16_t schc_compress(const uint8_t *data, uint8_t* buf, uint16_t total_length, uint32_t device_id, direction dir, device_type device_type);
 ```